sayiho/Richy/README.md

 - maintaining your schedule
 - aswering your questions
 - calculating medium-level calculation
-- giving you informations about movies on the local drive
+- giving you informations about movies on the local drive (to get more help type in 'movies help')

 ## Curent version

-The most recent version is _0.27_Alpha which brings:
+The most recent version is _0.35_Alpha which brings:
 - Changed config format from py to conf (loading using configparser) for flexibility
 - Added ability to turn on/off schedule module, multimedia module and modules that will come in the future
 - New module called multimedia which allows to give you more info about movies you have on the local hard drive